geerlingguy/ansible-vagrant-examples/gitlab/README.md

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the centos64 base box, and configure it as a GitLab server.

 Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh`.
-Otherwise, the next steps are below:
+Otherwise, the next steps are below.

-GitLab's default administrator account details are below; be sure to login immediately and change these credentials!

-    admin@local.host
-    5iveL!fe

 ### Setting up your hosts file